Trewaters/Tanda-DAO/README.md

 It is just that simple!

-Imagine you are in a financial emergency and need money now!
+Imagine you are in a financial emergency and need funds now!
 You could form a Tanda DAO pact with your comrades and get the first payout.
 Your comrades are willing to accept that level of risk because they "trust" your Lens linked profile.

 EXAMPLE: